shishirccr/back-end/README.md

-# Student Enrollment System Server Side
+# Learning management System Server Side

 This project is a Spring Boot, MySQL, Hibernate and Liquabase project.